shakkernerd/solana-send-tx-msg/README.md

 -   📝 Send memo-only messages without any SOL transfer
 -   🚀 **NEW: Bulk messaging to multiple recipients**
 -   📋 **NEW: Send multiple memo-only messages in batch**
+-   📄 **NEW: File-based recipients - send to addresses from a text file**
+-   ✅ **NEW: Address validation and file parsing with error handling**
 -   💼 Support for multiple wallet loading methods (file, private key, or generate new)
 -   🌐 Configurable for devnet, testnet, or mainnet-beta
 -   🔍 Automatic balance checking and validation